brinvex/brinvex-util-revolut/README.md

 ### License

-- The _Brinvex-Util-Revolut_ is released under version 2.0 of the Apache License.
+- The _Brinvex Revolut Utils_ is released under version 2.0 of the Apache License.